 Montreal Canadiens Primary Logo 2000 - Present

-Founded in 1909, Montreal Canadiens is the oldest team on this list.
+Founded in 1909, the Montreal Canadiens are the oldest team on this list.
 Colloquially known as the Habs, they have won the Stanley Cup 24 times, more than any other team in the NHL.
 When it comes to their logo, they have been pretty consistent since inception.

 In 1909, the logo was a big blue “C” letter on a white background.
 Then, it was redesigned in 1910 to be a green maple leaf with a gothic-style, white “C”.
-Since 1911, however, they have stuck to their red, blue, and white combination while the 1917 redesign saw the addition of the letter “H”, for hockey.
-They experimented with the shape over the years until, in 1957, they developed the outline they use even today.
+Since 1911, however, they have adhered to their red, blue, and white combination, while the 1917 redesign introduced the addition of the letter “H”, representing hockey.
+They experimented with the shape over the years until, in 1957, they developed the outline they use to this day.

 Toronto Maple Leafs